1.

 Explanation:D) He will not benefit from 5-FU therapy

-The benefit of adjuvant chemotherapy for patients with Stage II Colon cancer is marginal.
-The NCCN panel believes that it is reasonable to accept the relative benefit of adjuvant therapy in Stage III disease as indirect evidence of benefit for Stage II disease, especially for those patients with high-risk features.
+The benefit of adjuvant chemotherapy for patients with Stage II Colon cancer is somewhat marginal.
+The NCCN panel believes that it is reasonable to accept the relative benefit of adjuvant therapy in Stage III disease as indirect evidence of benefit for Stage II disease, especially for those patients who present with high-risk features.

 MSI assay or immunohistochemistry for MMR proteins were performed on 457 patients who were previously randomly assigned to FU-based therapy (either FU + levamisole or FU + leucovorin; n = 229) versus no postsurgical treatment (n = 228).
 Data were subsequently pooled with data from a previous analysis.
 The primary end point was disease-free survival (DFS).